-7.8 Access to students’ qualitative responses is limited to the Deputy Vice-Chancellor (Academic), Pro Vice-Chancellor (Students), Associate Dean (Learning and Teaching), Head of School and the Course Coordinator (for courses they coordinate).
+7.8 Access to students’ qualitative responses is limited to the Deputy Vice-Chancellor (Academic), Pro Vice-Chancellor (Students), Head of School and the Course Coordinator (for courses they coordinate).

 7.8.1 Additional staff may be nominated by the roles detailed in Section 7.8 to have access to students’ qualitative responses.
 Approval of access for additional staff rests with the Head of School to which the course belongs.

-7.9 The Deputy Vice-Chancellor (Academic), Pro Vice-Chancellor (Students), Head of School and Associate Dean (Learning and Teaching) may, at their discretion disseminate eVALU8 results, including quantitative and qualitative results, ensuring the removal of any reference to individuals in student comments, to:
+7.9 The Deputy Vice-Chancellor (Academic), Pro Vice-Chancellor (Students), and Head of School may, at their discretion disseminate eVALU8 results, including quantitative and qualitative results, ensuring the removal of any reference to individuals in student comments, to:

 (a) relevant School and University Committees;